-The location of the event alternates between the two parks on an annual basis.
-It is held at the Falls Theatre in Waterton Townsite in even years and at the West Glacier Community Building in odd years, typically in late July or early August.
-The presentations are held indoors beginning at 9:30am and running to 3:30pm, but you can step outside during breaks.
+The location of the event typically alternates between the two parks on an annual basis.
+It is held at the Falls Theatre in Waterton Townsite in even years and at the St. Mary Visitor Center in Glacier National Park in odd years, typically in late July or early August. ******2019 EVENT will be in Glacier National Park****** The presentations are held indoors beginning at 9:30am and running to 3:30pm, but you can step outside during breaks.
 We encourage you to bring a picnic lunch to enjoy outside during the noon break, so you don't miss any of the afternoon sessions.
-Restaurants are also available in both West Glacier and Waterton.
+Restaurants are also available in both Glacier and Waterton.

 Waterton Lakes National Park Year: To access the Falls Theatre at Waterton Townsite, take Alberta Highway 5 West to Waterton Lakes National Park.
 If you continue straight as you enter Waterton Townsite, you will be on Evergreen Avenue.
 Stay on Evergreen Avenue (keep bearing right) until you cross the Cameron Creek bridge just below Cameron Falls.
 You will find parking on the left within a quarter mile and foot-trails leading to the Falls Theatre.

 Glacier National Park Year: To access event you will need to go to St. Mary Visitor Center in Glacier National Park.